wikiblocks/wikiblocks-search/README.md

 TODO: include unit tests related to the search pipeline and tokenization process.

 #Deployment

-There are several choices under consideration for deployment of an express.js server:

-- **EC2 instance managed with Vagrant**
-- Elastic Beanstalk
-- Heroku

-Currently, Elastic Beanstalk seems to work. ngninx provides gateway from <something>.elasticbeanstalk.com port 80 to the little express app listening on port 3000.
+Currently, Elastic Beanstalk seems to work. ngninx provides gateway from wikiblocks<version>.elasticbeanstalk.com to the Express.js app listening on port 3000.

 Elastic Beanstalk appears to monitor the node process (http server) and restart if something goes wrong.

+This server communicates with a PostgreSQL Amazon RDS instance.

 #Load-Testing